 A quick Guide on How to Deal with Strong Emotions?

-At this unsettling and uncertain times, it may be really hard for most of us to adapt to the changes.
+At these unsettling and uncertain times, it may be challenging for most of us to adapt to the changes.
 This can cause a lot of worrying in some adults and children.
 It is natural to worry about things we cannot control.
-Worrying in children may be observed as frequent temper tantrums and having regressions (such as wanting to co-sleep again) and whining.
+Worrying in children may be observed as frequent temper tantrums and having regressions (such as wanting to co-sleep again), and whining.

-Identifying and talking about one’s emotions is the very start for calming down and problem-solving.
-To start understanding what others are feeling, children need to know about their own emotions.
+Identifying and talking about one’s emotions is the start of calming down and problem-solving.
+Children need to know about their own emotions to understand others’ emotions.

 What helps little children to identify their emotions?

 Children feel more secure about talking emotions when they don’t feel strong emotions at that moment.
 So using stories and cartoons will help your child talk about feelings.
 You can start talking about what is happening in the story and how the characters feel.

 It is easier for children to play about the things that create intense emotions than talk.
 Play with your child, understand the recurring subjects, and use play to guide your child.